 Skip to main content

-North Carolina · ASD
+North Carolina · SDY

 Applied Structural Drying Certification in North Carolina

 Applied Structural Drying certification in North Carolina teaches the drying science behind removing trapped moisture from framing, drywall, and subfloors after the state's frequent storm and flood events.
-NISCR's online, self-paced ASD course is fully remote and delivers a same-day certificate upon completion, so you can credential up between catastrophe seasons.
+NISCR's online, self-paced SDY course is fully remote and delivers a same-day certificate upon completion, so you can credential up between catastrophe seasons.

 100% online & self-paced — your certificate the same day, anywhere in North Carolina.